Awesome 4th of July Outdoor Decor Ideas

 • greenery

-I love the look of this fourth of July scene.
-I knew immediately that I would take the fourth of July decorating ideas I liked and use items I already had to decorate our patio seating area.
+I love the look of this Fourth of July scene.
+I knew immediately that I would take the Fourth of July decorating ideas I liked and use items I already had to decorate our patio seating area.
+The only thing I don’t have is a tricycle – wish I had kept that item from years ago!

 Seating for My Outdoor 4th of July Decor

 You want to have comfortable seating for enjoying your 4th of July patio.
-Our loveseat has been with us for 15 years.
+Our loveseat has been with us for 26 years.
 We have replaced the cushions a couple of times.
-This set came from AtHome last year and holding up very well.
+This beige set came from AtHome and held up very well.

 TIP: You could also tape a fabric flag to the window for the same effect.